Violence against women in Ukraine: 2010s

 Nuzhat Ehsan, UN Population Fund representative in Ukraine, stated in February 2013 that "Ukraine really has an unacceptable level of violence, mainly by men and mainly due to [the] high level of alcohol consumption".
 He blamed loopholes in the legislation as contributing to the problem of domestic violence, stating, "You can violate women and still if you are a high-level official or from a high-level official family, you can get away with it".

 In the view of traditional moral norms the Ukrainian women are supposed "to be beautiful and to be a mother".
 Moreover, the gender traditions in Ukraine tend to restrict women from holding positions of political power, while standards of male behaviour include being protective of women.
-The War in Donbas in Ukraine's Donbas region, which started in 2014, reinforced the separation of gender responsibilities.
+The war in Donbas, which started in 2014, reinforced the separation of gender responsibilities.
 The UN stated that Ukrainian women living in the conflict zone were at significant risk due to weak law enforcement, high concentration of military groups and proliferation of weapons.

 In 2015, the Office of the United Nations High Commissioner for Human Rights expressed deep concern about the rapidly worsening situation with violence against women in Ukraine.
-According to the OSCE, in 2018, violence towards women was widespread in Ukraine and was associated with three times more deaths than the War in Donbas.
+According to the OSCE, in 2018, violence towards women was widespread in Ukraine and was associated with three times more deaths than the war in Donbas.